ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 ```
 rostopic echo /robot_0/pose_channel
 ```
-If you want to send this topic through firos, use and adapt the config files in firos_config inside the localization_and_mapping metapackage and start firos by typeing:
+If you want to send this topic through firos, use and adapt the config files in firos_config inside the localization_and_mapping metapackage (or from test/config_files/machine_1) and start firos by typing:
 ```
-rosrun firos core.py
+terminal 3: rosrun firos core.py
 ```

 #SLAM